OxfordRSE/gutenberg/docs/config/vars.md

 ## Search

-The following variables are used for the search functionality:
+The following variables are used for the search functionality, you need both an OpenAI API key and QDRANT fully configured:

 `OPENAI_API_KEY`
 : This is your API key for OpenAI.